Saint Catherine of Alexandria

 The Death of Saint Catherine

-When Emperor Maxentius began the persecution of Christians, Catherine visited him to admonish him for his cruel acts, Maxentius then called fifty pagan philosophers and preachers to debate with Catherine, hoping they would oppose her pro-Christian arguments.
+Maxentius then called fifty pagan philosophers and preachers to debate with Catherine, hoping they would oppose her pro-Christian arguments.

-The plan backfired; not only did they end up agreeing with Catherine many converted to Christianity and were at once put to death!
+The plan backfired, not only did they end up agreeing with Catherine, many converted to Christianity and were at once put to death!

 Maxentius had Catherine imprisoned and while in captivity many of Catherine’s visitors, over two hundred, Maxentius’ wife Valeria included, converted to Christianity.